LOADING ...

 After the ordeal, we went back to the jail. said he was going to put

 Us in the cell.
-Said, "Kid, I'm going to put you in the cell, I want
+Said, "Kid, I'm going to put you in the cell, I your

 Wallet and your belt."
-And I said, "Obie, I can understand you my
+And I said, "Obie, I can you wanting my

 Wallet so I don't have any money to spend in the cell, but do you

-my belt for?"
+Want my for?"
 And he said, "Kid, we don't want any hangings."
 I

 Said, "Obie, did you think I was to hang myself for littering?"

-Obie said he was making sure, and friends was, cause he took out the
+Obie said he was making sure, and Obie was, cause he took out the

-Toilet seat so I couldn't hit myself the head and drown, and he took
+Toilet seat so I couldn't hit myself over the head and drown, and he

-Out the toilet so I couldn't bend the bars roll out the - roll the
+Out the toilet paper so I couldn't bend the bars out the - roll the

 Toilet paper out the window, slide down the roll and have an escape.

-Was making sure, and it was about four or five hours later Alice
+Was making sure, and it was about four or five hours that Alice

-Nasty words to Obie on the side, us out of jail, and we went back
+Nasty to Obie on the side, bailed us out of jail, and we went back

-To the church, had a another thanksgiving that couldn't be beat,
+To the church, had a another thanksgiving dinner couldn't be beat,

-And didn't get up the next morning, when we all had to go to court.
+And get up until the next morning, when we all had to go to court.

-We walked in, sat down, Obie in with the twenty seven eight-by-ten
+We walked in, sat down, Obie came in with the twenty seven

-glossy pictures with circles and arrows and a paragraph on the back
+Colour glossy pictures with circles and arrows and a on the back

 Of each one, sat down.
 Man in said, "All rise."
 We all stood up,

-And Obie stood up with the twenty eight-by-ten colour glossy
+And Obie stood up with the seven eight-by-ten colour glossy

-Pictures, and the judge walked in sat down with a eye dog, and he
+Pictures, and the judge walked in sat with a seeing eye dog, and he

 Sat down, we sat down.
 Obie looked at the seeing eye dog, and at the

-Twenty seven eight-by-ten colour glossy pictures circles and arrows
+Twenty seven eight-by-ten colour glossy pictures with circles and

-And a paragraph on the back of each one, and at the seeing eye dog.
+And a paragraph on the back of one, and looked at the seeing eye dog.

-And then at twenty seven eight-by-ten colour glossy pictures with
+And then at twenty seven eight-by-ten colour glossy with circles

-And arrows and a paragraph on the back of one and began to cry,
+And arrows and a paragraph on the back of each one and to cry,

-'cause Obie came to the that it was a typical case of American
+'cause Obie came to the realization it was a typical case of American

-Blind justice, and there wasn't he could do about it, and the
+justice, and there wasn't nothing he could do about it, and the

-Judge wasn't going to at the twenty seven eight-by-ten colour glossy
+Judge wasn't going to look at the twenty seven colour glossy

-Pictures with the circles and arrows and a paragraph on the of each
+Pictures with the circles and arrows and a on the back of each

-One what each one was to be used as evidence against us.
+One explaining what one was to be used as evidence against us.
 And

-We was fined $50 and had to pick up the garbage in the snow, but not
+We was fined $50 and had to up the garbage in the snow, but thats not

-They got a down New York City, it's called Whitehall Street,
+They got a building down New City, it's called Whitehall Street,

 you walk in, you get injected, inspected, detected, infected,